Faculty Sponsor Responsibilities

 - Verify the student is a major in your department and has met any specific departmental internship guidelines

-- Review the student’s internship job description as written on the Learning Agreement to ensure it qualifies as a learning opportunity within your discipline
+- Review the student’s internship job description as presented the Learning Agreement to ensure it qualifies as a learning opportunity within your discipline

 - Assist the student in developing realistic learning objectives.
 Discuss how their learning objectives will be used as the basis for assignments and for determining their final grade